lorenzo-rovigatti/comp_bio_notes/quantum.md

 # The Kohn-Sham approximation

 The Hohenberg-Kohn theorems laid the foundation for Density Functional Theory (DFT) by demonstrating that all ground-state properties of a many-electron system are determined by the electron density $n(\vec{r})$.
-However, the exact form of the universal energy functional $E[n]$, which includes the kinetic energy and electron-electron interaction energy, is unknown for interacting electrons.
+However, the exact form of the universal energy functional $F[n]$, which includes the kinetic energy and electron-electron interaction energy, is unknown for interacting electrons.
 This is the key challenge in practical DFT calculations.

 The Kohn-Sham (KS) approximation, introduced by [Walter Kohn and Lu Jeu Sham in 1965](doi:10.1103/PhysRev.140.A1133), provides a solution to this problem by mapping the interacting electron system onto an auxiliary system of non-interacting electrons that has the same ground-state electron density.
 This makes it possible to treat the complex interactions in a computationally efficient way while still capturing the essential physics of the many-body problem.